soedinglab/WIsH/README.md

 ```
 This will create a model in modelDir for every bectrial genome.

-2 - Run the prediction on the viral sequences you stored in phageContigsDir:
+2 - Run the prediction on the viral sequences you stored in FASTA format in phageContigsDir:

 ```
 #!bash
 mkdir outputResultDir
 ./WIsH -c predict -g phageContigsDir -m modelDir -r outputResultDir -b
 ```
-This will output a file containing a matrix of log-likelihood, and a "summary" file containing for every viral sequence the host corresponding to highest log-likelihood (-b option).
+This will output a file *llikelihood.matrix* containing a matrix of log-likelihood (rows are a bacteria, and columns are a viral contigs), and a "summary" file *prediction.list* containing for every viral sequence the host corresponding to highest log-likelihood (-b option).

 The files can be further analyzed with any text editor or with R: